This post is a general overview of several ways to work from home. However, these are not the only options — just the most common.

 Most of the medical and legal transcription work require training before you can get a job since there is so much medical terminology and legal jargon involved that newbies may not know.
 However, it's possible to get in on general transcription without any past experience in some cases.

-#5 – Virtual Assisting
+5 – Virtual Assisting

 Virtual assisting is one of the more attractive ways to work from home because the work is so versatile.
 You can really put your own individual talents and skills to to good use here and earn money for what you're best at.

 The work pretty much involves whatever your client needs.
 You could be doing data entry, writing, making calls, answering messages, or managing multiple social networks.
 The sky is really the limit.
-If this sounds interesting to you, read the post I did recently on popular virtual assistant jobs.

 6 – Tutoring & Scoring

 If you have a college degree or a teaching degree, tutoring to help students with their studies virtually is an idea.
 Tutoring work pays anywhere from $8 to $12 an hour and it can be very rewarding. ‘

 If you have a teaching degree, you might also be able to get a job doing some work at home test scoring for different companies like Pearson and ETS.

 There are also some ESL tutoring jobs like Cambly that you can get with no teaching degree.

 The primary requirement is that English is your first language and you must be able to effectively teach it to non-native English speakers.
 And if you happen to have a degree, this company is hiring now for ESL teachers and pays over $14 an hour.